 4. oneisall Dog Clippers Heavy-Duty Thick Coats

-- Detachable blade for cleaning
+- Detachable blades for cleaning

 - LCD battery indicator